CarlDownsOracle/oci-splunk-observability/README.md

 ![](images/architecture.png)

-Here is the basic architecture and flow of data from beginning to end:
+Here is the basic architecture:

 * OCI Services emit metric and logging data which is captured by the Monitoring and Logging services respectively.
 * Both Monitoring and Logging services can feed their data to a Service Connector for downstream processing.
-* The Service Connector can pass those events to a Function.
+* The Service Connector can pass those data feeds to a Function.
 * Functions can transform the events into Splunk format and post to Splunk HTTP Event Collector REST API.

 Let's drill down into the OCI Services involved.